 A Medicare Supplement Insurance policy, known as medigap, is designed to cover the deductibles and co-insurance amounts of Parts A and B. These policies are sold by private insurance companies.
-To be eligible you must have Parts A and B, but cannot have Part C or a MSA (medical savings account) – the are mutually exclusive.
-They are sold to individuals, soa husband and wife need two policies.
+To be eligible you must have Parts A and B, but cannot have Part C or a MSA (medical savings account) – these are mutually exclusive.
+They are sold to individuals, so a husband and wife need two policies.
 They are guaranteed renewable, meaning the insurance company can’t drop you due to your claims history.

 The coverage of medigap policies vary by plan chosen – plans A through N. Please see the chart below.
 There is not a way to get 100% coverage – the insured must choose the coverage that’s most important.

 |Part A coinsurance and hospital costs up to an additional 365 days after Medicare benefits are used up||Yes||Yes||Yes||Yes||Yes||Yes||Yes||Yes||Yes||Yes|

 |Skilled nursing facility care coinsurance||No||No||Yes||Yes||Yes||Yes||50%||75%||Yes||Yes|

 |Part A deductible||No||Yes||Yes||Yes||Yes||Yes||50%||75%||50%||Yes|

 |Foreign travel exchange (up to plan limits)||No||No||80%||80%||80%||80%||No||No||80%||80%|

 Why is this so important?